papis/papis/doc/source/default-settings.rst

 Preview window
 ^^^^^^^^^^^^^^

-``fzf`` has the disadvantage that it does not support multiline output and it matches only against what it shows on the screen.
-To get around this issue, we can try composing a ``fzf`` customization.
-The following will add a preview window to the picker
+``fzf`` can be configured to show additional information in a preview window.
+The following will add a preview window to the picker:

 .. code:: ini